bmalchemy/BlazorTodoApp/TodoApp/README.md

 *(Placeholder: Add a screenshot of the running app showing the todo list with items added/toggled/deleted.)*

 ## Overview
 This is a simple, full-stack CRUD (Create, Read, Update, Delete) application built with **Blazor Server** in .NET 8.
-It demonstrates asynchronous data operations using **Entity Framework Core** with **SQLite** as the database.
+It demonstrates asynchronous data operations using **Entity Framework Core** with **PostgreSQL** as the database.
 Users can add todos, mark them as complete, and delete them—data persists across sessions.

 Key Features:
 - Interactive form for adding new todos.